Please note that courses listed are subject to change and may not be offered every term.

 This course is intended to activate in students the motivation, critical thinking skills & level of confidence necessary to conduct gerontological research in an area of interest to them for which appropriate faculty supervision is available.
 Specifically, this course will facilitate the completion of a thesis & help to prepare students for entry into practice or graduate school.
 Students will learn how to develop a research idea, how to look for important & useful sources, how to write proposals, how to design the research & collect the necessary data, & how to present the results verbally & in writing, in a professional manner.

-GERO 4206: Public Policy for Canada’s Aging Population
+GERO 4206: Analyzing Public Policy for a Culturally Diverse Population

 This course introduces gerontology students to public policies that impact Canada’s aging population.
 Students learn about public policy, public administration, & policy analysis & apply this learning to policies, programs & services related to health care, continuity of care, & caregiving.